SofiaDeLaRosa/FFT/README.md

 ##  Metodology

+We calculate FFT of the Nirvana's unplugged concert in New York in 1994 and generate the spectra of the frequencies.

+We use:

+* Open MPI version 4.1.2
+* Python 3.10.12

+##  Running

 We chose an audio wave that we wanted to analyze, in this case, it was Nirvana's unplugged concert in New York in 1994.

 Firstly, we transform the mp3 into wav format.